-Keep in mind that you may need to show one to a new employer at some point.
-You are limited to three replacement cards in a year and 10 during your lifetime.
-There are some exceptions.
-For example, if you have a legal name change this does not count toward the limit.
-Neither do changes in immigration-status that require card updates.
+You are limited to three replacement cards in a year and 10 during your lifetime, but there are some exceptions.
+For example, if you have a legal name change, this does not count toward the limit; neither do changes in immigration status that require card updates.

 What Is the Process of Getting a New Social Security Card?

 Getting a replacement Social Security card involves just three steps: